mthh/cartogram_geopandas/README.md

 # cartogram_geopandas
-v0.0.0b
+v0.0.0c

-Easy construction of continuous cartogram on a Polygon/MultiPolygon GeoDataFrame (modify the geometry in place or create a new GeoDataFrame).
+Fast and convenient creation of continuous cartogram on a Polygon/MultiPolygon GeoDataFrame (modify the geometry in place or create a new GeoDataFrame).

 Code adapted from Carson Farmer code *(https://github.com/carsonfarmer/cartogram : former code used in 'Cartogram' QGis python plugin)* to fit the geopandas.**GeoDataFrame** datastructure.
 Carson Farmer's code is partially related to 'pyCartogram.py' from Eric Wolfs.